 - Resisting relapse is hard – The ability to resist relapse and rebuild one’s life requires much more than willpower.
 The first step is to enter a comprehensive treatment program that includes counseling, behavioral therapy, skills training, and aftercare services.
-The goal of these programs is to help a person gain self-confidence, motivation, and the skills to cope with daily life while remaining sober.
-After treatment, self-help groups, 12-Step programs, outpatient programs, and other continuing care services along with willpower will help you stay sober because you want to.

 If addiction is not caused by a lack of willpower, does this mean willpower in recovery won’t help?
 Willpower and recovery can go hand-in-hand.
 The process of recovery requires a leap of faith backed by the willingness to take responsibility for your choices.
 You also need the willpower to put your recovery first and work with the program.
 When your willpower weakens, you have the support of family, friends, and an aftercare program to help stay on the right path.

 The connection between willpower and recovery is only part of the puzzle.
 You need new coping skills, new routines, and new attitudes to help you stay sober for the long term.